abemo/bang/cmsi4072-assignments/software-requirements-specification.md

 5.3.1.1 The language shall be deterministic.
 <br/>&emsp;&emsp;&emsp;&nbsp;&nbsp;The language should produce the same output for the multiple runs of the same operation.
 <br/>&emsp;&emsp;&emsp;&nbsp;&nbsp;The language should produce the same data type as output for multiple expressions using the same data types and operator.

+## <a name="env-reqs" id="env-reqs"/> 5.4 Environment Requirements
+_Bang!_ has no specific operating system required.
+The environment requirements a _Bang!_ developer will need are as follows:

+- A machine with access to the command line
+- Some kind of text editor to write _Bang!_ scripts on
+- Yarn
+- TypeScript